PanpanZheng-BNU/worm_tracker/README.md

 # Worm-Tracker

-> A toolbox for tracking the position of *C. elegans* in behavioral experiments.
+> A toolbox for tracking the position of multiple *C. elegans* in behavioral experiments.